vadimg/imsanity/README.md

 ```

 ##### How does `test_email.py` import `email.py`?
-- `import email` doesn't work, because `email` is a core python package
+- `import email` will break your code in unexpected ways if some other package imports [email](https://docs.python.org/2/library/email.html), the core python package
 - `from . import email` works, but won't work if you try to run `python test_email.py`.
-You have to run `python -m test_email` instead, which is annoying and unexpected.
+You can't even run `python -m test_email`.
+You have to run `python -m lib.test_email` instead, which is annoying and unexpected.

 ##### How does `reports.py` import `email.py`?
 - `from ..lib import email` is the only thing that works, but it doesn't allow you to run `./reports.py`.
-You have to instead run `python -m reports`, which is *really* annoying and *very* unexpected.
+You can't run `python -m reports`, either.
+You can't even run `python -m tools.reports`!
+You have to put an `__init__.py` file in both project_dir and the tools directory, cd to project_dir's parent directory, and run it with `python -m rootdir.tools.reports`.
+This is just *unusable*.
 - If you move `reports.py` to a subfolder inside tools, you'll have to update all its imports

 ### I guess add the project root to PYTHONPATH?